-In 2016, the Oregon Legislature passed House Bill 4079 (HB 4079) which formed a pilot program that aims to help cities build affordable housing.
-The program will allow two cities to add new housing units on lands currently outside their urban growth boundaries (UGBs) without going through the normal UGB expansion process.
+In 2016, the Oregon Legislature passed House Bill 4079 (HB 4079) which formed a pilot program aimed to help cities build affordable housing.
+The program allows two cities to add new housing units on lands currently outside their urban growth boundaries (UGBs) without going through the normal UGB expansion process.

 The law directed the Land Conservation and Development Commission (LCDC) to set up a process to select two pilot projects: one for a city with a population up to 25,000, and one for a city with a population greater than 25,000.
-The LCDC adopted rules that provide the details on the pilot program process and project requirements.
-See OAR 660-039.
+The selected cities can use an expedited UGB process if at least 30 percent of the newly built housing is affordable and the newly added land is protected for this use for at least 50 years.
+LCDC adopted rules that provided the details on the pilot program process and project requirements.
+See

-The Land Conservation and Development Commission will select two pilot projects that best meet the goals of the program and issue a final order.
-The selected cities shall then amend their urban growth boundaries, annex the proposed project sites, and adopt needed regulations.
+The selected cities must amend their urban growth boundaries, annex the proposed project sites, and adopt needed regulations.
 The cities will then issue permits for development to occur.